Mortgage

 Content was accurate at the time of publication.

-Did you know that you can get a tax break for buying a house, as well as for many of the ongoing expenses of homeownership?
-You could stand to save thousands of dollars at tax time, but first you have to know which of your expenses qualify and whether you want to itemize your deductions or take the standard deduction.
+The short answer is yes, you can get a tax break for buying a home, which can help you save money at tax time.
+But first, you have to know which of your expenses qualify, and whether you want to itemize your deductions or take the standard deduction.

 callout-icon